Why Stories Sell: The Science of Storytelling in Marketing

 Think about the last time you told someone about a great brand — odds are, you didn’t describe its product features.
 You shared the story that stuck with you.

-If you want your message to stick, make your audience feel something first.
+If you want your message to stick, make your audience feel first.
+Then show them one true moment.

 These principles mirror what Philanthropy.org calls “narrative reciprocity” — where brands and customers share stories that deepen connection beyond the transaction.